 Both process and system APIs should be tailored and exposed to suit the needs of each business channel and digital touchpoint of solution architectures.
 The adaption is shaped by the desired digital experience and is what we call the Experience API.
 This is implemented by API Façade.
 The goal of an API Facade Pattern is to articulate internal systems and make them useful for the app developer providing a good APX (API experience).

-We will review services layer in this chapter.
-Data Access Object and API Facade will be reviewed in Chapter 6 and Chapter 7.

 Services Layer Implementation

 Services layer implements the business logic of the application: the reusable logic, process-specific logic, and logic that interfaces with the legacy system.
 In the implementation of services layer, a design pattern dependency injection is used.
 The general concept between dependency injections is called Inversion of Control.
 A class A has a dependency to class B if class A uses class B as a variable.
 If dependency injection is used, then the class B is given to class A via the constructor of the class A. This is then called “construction injection.”
 If a setter is used, this is then called “setter injection.”